 This video offers a teacher's perspective on class sizes.

 Larger Class Alternatives

-While nearly all public schools are struggling to balance their budgets, some school districts have found alternatives to the implementation of larger classes and fewer teachers.
-Specifically, one Chicago Public School high school has created a new scheduling approach that will maintain smaller class sizes, while also allowing teachers to educate more children.
+While nearly all public schools are struggling to balance their budgets, some districts have found alternatives to implementing larger classes and fewer teachers.
+Specifically, one Chicago Public School high school has created a new scheduling approach that will maintain smaller class sizes while also allowing teachers to educate more children.

-After the district closed several public schools in recent years, Chicago’s Lockport Township High School has created a staggered schedule in order to provide fair and balanced educational opportunities for its 4,000 students.
+After the district closed several public schools in recent years, Chicago’s Lockport Township High School has created a staggered schedule to provide fair and balanced educational opportunities for its 4,000 students.

-Between two campuses, 800 juniors and seniors will begin their classes at 6:44am.
-With an earlier start, many seniors are eligible to choose to end their school day as early as 11:45am, while juniors may be eligible to end their school day at 1:44pm.
-As these 800 students leave campus, the remaining sophomores and freshman remain in class until 3:44pm.
-As a result, these schools have been able to maintain their smaller class sizes without sacrificing jobs, lay offs, or unfortunate cuts.
+Between two campuses, 800 juniors and seniors will begin their classes at 6:44 am.
+With an earlier start, many seniors can choose to end their school day as early as 11:45 am, while juniors may be eligible to end their school day at 1:44 pm.
+As these 800 students leave campus, the remaining sophomores and freshmen remain in class until 3:44 pm.
+As a result, these schools have maintained their smaller class sizes without sacrificing jobs, layoffs, or unfortunate cuts.

 While the jury is out regarding the true impact of larger class sizes on a student’s performance, staying close to your child and remaining actively involved in their academic career can help your student transition to new class size.